seanjohnno/semaphore/README.md

 ### Description

+A locking construct.
 The semaphore maintains an internal count which starts at 0 and is:

 * Incremented by *Signal()*
 * Decremented by *Wait()*